stevenj/CIPs/CIP-0062/README.md

 [`TxSendError`](https://cips.cardano.org/cips/cip30/#txsenderror),
 [`TxSignError`](https://cips.cardano.org/cips/cip30/#txsignerror)

-This endpoint should construct the cbor encoded delegation certificate according to the specs in [CIP-36 Example](https://github.com/Zeegomo/CIPs/blob/472181b9c69feeedae0b5b2db8b42d0cf4eb1a11/CIP-0036/README.md#example).
+This endpoint should construct the CBOR encoded delegation certificate according to the specs in [CIP-36 Example](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0036#example---registration).

-It should then sign the certificate with the staking key as described in the same example as above.
+The Wallet should then sign the certificate with the private staking key as described in the same example as above.

-The implementation of this endpoint can make use of the already existing [CIP-30](https://cips.cardano.org/cips/cip30/) `api.signData` and `api.submitTx` to perform the broadcasting of the transaction containing the metadata.
+The implementation of this endpoint can make use of the already existing [CIP-30](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0030#full-api) `api.signData` and `api.submitTx` to perform the broadcasting of the transaction containing the metadata.

-Upon submission of the transaction containing the delegation certificate as part of metadata, the wallet should store the delegation in its local storage and return an object that contains the delegation certificate, the signature and the hash of the transaction that the certificate was submitted with.
+Upon submission of the transaction containing the delegation certificate as part of metadata, the Wallet should store the delegation in its local storage and return an object that contains the delegation certificate, the signature and the hash of the transaction that the certificate was submitted with.

-* `delegation` - The voter registration [delegation](#delegation) record.
+* `delegation` - The voter registration [`delegation`](#delegation) record.

-This should be a call that implicitly cbor encodes the `delegation` object and uses the already existing [CIP-30](https://cips.cardano.org/cips/cip30/) `api.submitTx` to submit the transaction.
+This should be a call that implicitly CBOR encodes the `delegation` object and uses the already existing [CIP-30](https://cips.cardano.org/cips/cip30/) `api.submitTx` to submit the transaction.
 The resulting transaction hash should be returned.

-This should trigger a request to the user of the wallet to approve the transaction.
+This should trigger a request to the user of the wallet to approve the signing of the transaction.

 ### Returns

-The [SignedDelegationMetadata](#signeddelegationmetadata) of the voter registration delegation passed in the `delegation` parameter.
+The [SignedDelegationMetadata](#signeddelegationmetadata) of the voter delegation passed in the `delegation` parameter.

 # Examples of Message Flows and Processes

-## Delegation Cert process
+## Delegation

+### Catalyst Registration

+Recall from [CIP-36](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0036) a registration is a self-delegation, allocating one's voting power to one's own voting key, to be used on the voting blockchain.

-1. **`Get Voting Key`** - dApp calls the method [**api.getCurrentVotingKey()**](#apigetcurrentvotingkey-promisecborpublickey) to return a ed25519 32 bytes public key (x value of the point on the curve).
+1. **Get Voting Key** - dApp calls the method `api.getCurrentVotingKey()` to return the connected wallet account's public `VotingKey`.

-2. **`Collect Voting Keys`** - The dApp collects the dRep keys to delegate voting power to from the Catalyst Voting Center backend, and the user selects the required delegation.
+2. **Construct Delegation** - The dApp constructs `Delegation` using the Wallet's public `VotingKey`, `weight` of 1 and `VotingPurpose` of 0 to denote Catalyst.

+3. **Submit Delegation** - The dApp passes the `Delegation` object to the Wallet to build a metadata transcation and submit this to Cardano blockchain.
+Wallets are able employ the already existing [`api.submitTx()`](https://cips.cardano.org/cips/cip30/#apisubmittxtxcbortransactionpromisehash32), available from [CIP-30](https://cips.cardano.org/cips/cip30/).

+### Delegation to Catalyst dReps

+1. **Collect Voting Keys** - Catalyst Voting Center dApp connects to dRep wallet's and using `api.getCurrentVotingKey()` and collects dRep's public `VotingKey`.

+2. **Construct Delegation** - A prospective delegating user browses dReps on the Catalyst Voting Center dApp selecting their choice of delegation and weight.
+The dApp uses the chosen dRep choices and weight to constuct `Delegation`.

-3. **`Submit delegation`** - Submit the metadata transaction to the chain using [**api.submitDelegation()**](#apisubmitdelegationdelegation-delegation-promisesigneddelegationmetadata) which implicitly sign and/or can use the already existing [**api.submitTx()**](https://cips.cardano.org/cips/cip30/#apisubmittxtxcbortransactionpromisehash32),  available from [CIP-30](https://cips.cardano.org/cips/cip30/).
+3. **Submit Delegation** - The dApp passes the `Delegation` object to the Wallet to build a metadata transcation and submit this to Cardano blockchain.
+Wallets are able employ the already existing [`api.submitTx()`](https://cips.cardano.org/cips/cip30/#apisubmittxtxcbortransactionpromisehash32), available from [CIP-30](https://cips.cardano.org/cips/cip30/).

-## Casting a vote
+## Voting

-1. The dApp collects the user's voting choices for a particular voting proposal.
-2. The dApp submits that choice through [api.signVotes](#apisignvotesvotes-vote-promisebytes) which confirms the votes with the user, and signs them.
+### Casting Public Catalyst Votes

+TODO: once voting design is fully spec-ed

+1. **Collect User Choices** -
+2. **Submit Votes** -

+### Casting Private Catalyst Votes

+1. **Collect User Choices** -
+2. **Submit Votes** -

 ## **Test Vectors**